-During my usual conversation with customers in the showroom, I am often asked whether the mattress a person is sleeping on can affect one’s sleep quality and health.
-My answer to them is a big YES, and the best night's sleep you get should be on your own mattress.
-Yet you may be shocked to find out how often this statement does not apply.
+Customers often ask if the mattress a person is sleeping on can affect their sleep quality and health.
+The answer is a resounding YES, and the best night's sleep one get should be on their own mattress.

 Beware: 6 signs that your mattress could be taking a toll on your sleep